pythonwithalex/Spring2015/week2/conditionals.md

 # [5,6,7,8,9,10]
 ````

-One important thing to note is that `item copy` is a copy of the item in the `list object`, not the actual item.
+One important thing I should note is that `item copy` is a copy of the item in the `list object`, not the actual item.
 There is a nice way to modify the actual object, but that is for later.
 The fact that `item copy` is a copy makes some sense: often you want to gather a subset of values from a larger range.
 Create a list, iterate through it with a `for item in yourlist` and use the `if / else` statements (explained below) to conditionally add values to a `results` list.

 # The While Loop
-While Loops run until the condition specified right after the 'while' becomes false.
-If that never happens, it runs forever!
+While Loops run until the condition tested  after the 'while' is false.
+If the first test is False, it never runs at all.
+If the condition is never false, it runs forever!

+An example of the application of an 'infinite' while loop might be a webserver application:

 ````python
 # set a start value
 start = 9